oktadev/okta-dac-docs/docs/guide/architecture.md

 ![alt text](./images/multitenant.png)

 #### SUPERUSERS Group
-We mentioned "Superusers" before so lets go over how we modeled this in Okta.
-As previously described [here](/guide/#superuser), the "Superuser" __role__ allows access to the **okta-dac superuser UI**.
+We mentioned "Super Admins" before so lets go over how we modeled this in Okta.
+As previously described [here](/guide/#superuser), the "Super Admin" __role__ allows access to the **okta-dac Super Admin UI**.
 We model this by creating a __SUPERUSERS__ group in our Okta Org, as illustrated in the diagram above.
-By simply adding a user into this group, they experience the Superusers UI when logging into otkta-dac.
+By simply adding a user into this group, they see the Super Admin UI when logging into otkta-dac.
 We [configure Okta](/guide/org-setup.html#_5-add-custom-claims) to include the list of groups memberships in users' JWT; And business logic coded in the okta-dac app interprets the JWT information to determine if the user is a superuser or not.

 #### APPUSERS_ Groups
 Each tenant will of course have access to the suite of applications the SaaS provides, but not every tenant will have every application in the suite of products.
 We'll model this by setting up the `APPUSERS` group: For every app that a tenant is entitled to, a group `APPUSERS_${tenant}_${appId}` is created.
 These groups are assigned to the respective app.
 And in okta-dac, when we assign a user to an app using the UI, behind the scenes we use the Okta API to add the user to the group.